AUTHOR INSTRUCTIONS

 We provide here further clarification on our manuscript types.

-As listed below, we have multiple formats for reviews and “thought” articles; we also have four formats for reporting original research: Research Articles, High Priority Research Communications, Research Reports, and Scientific Snapshots.
+As listed below, we have multiple formats for reviews and “thought” articles; we also have four formats for reporting original research: Research Articles, High Priority Research Communications, Research Reports, and Brevia.
 If one compares these four research formats to movies (films), Research Articles would be similar to full feature, longer-duration movies such as Seven Samurai (3h 27min), The Godfather Part II (3h 22min), or Lawrence of Arabia (3h 38min), High Priority Research Communications would be like average-duration movies of considerable appeal like Vertigo (2h 8min), 2001: A Space Odyssey (2h 29min), or Jaws (2h 4min), and Research Reports would be akin to shorter, but complete movies such as Bicycle Thieves (1h 29min), Reservoir Dogs (1h 39min), or The Lion King (1h 28min).
-In contrast, Scientific Snapshots would be analogous to a TikTok video.
+In contrast, Brevia would be analogous to a TikTok video.

 Research articles serve as thorough communications of groundbreaking and comprehensive studies of broad appeal.
 These pieces should be succinct, without compromising from the comprehensiveness of the data presentation.
 All research-containing submissions will undergo rigorous peer review.
 We expect that few papers will meet the high thresholds and comprehensiveness required for a research article.

-High Priority Research Communications (HPRC) serve to disseminate seminal, groundbreaking research characterized by extraordinary innovation and far-reaching implications.
+High Priority Research Communications (HPRCs) serve to disseminate seminal, groundbreaking research characterized by extraordinary innovation and far-reaching implications.
 Targeted for accelerated distribution, these articles feature substantial advancements that pivot markedly from extant paradigms.
 The modus operandi for this category prioritizes expeditious yet rigorous peer review, with an agenda firmly aligned towards accelerated publication.
 Authors submitting HPRCs should provide reasons why the work is urgent and requires accelerated processing and rapid publication.
 Preliminary evaluations will ascertain the manuscript’s compatibility with the stringent criteria of the HPRC manuscript type.
 In instances where the submission falls short of the requisites for HPRC, following consultation with the authors, the work may be reclassified into alternative manuscript categories such as Research Articles or Research Reports.
 We expect that few papers will meet the stringent criteria for substantial advancement and extraordinary innovation required for a high priority research communication.

 Research Reports are more concise compared to Research Articles and focus on observations of immediate significance.
 Such reports are well-suited for findings that are both conclusive and unexpectedly groundbreaking, possessing the capacity to spawn new investigative directions.
 They also suit contributions that offer resolutions to enduring, unresolved debates or furnish succinct advancements in rapidly evolving disciplines.
 All research-containing submissions will undergo rigorous peer review.